jennybc/ethel/README.md

 # ethel

 The goal of ethel is to do good stuff and have fun doing it.
 Yay.
+Woot.

 ## Installation